-The antimicrobial effect has long been recognized.
-In pigs, this antimicrobial effect would occur once dietary Cu passes through the stomach, dissociates, and reaches the intestine in its ionic form.
+The antimicrobial effect has been recognized since Ancient Egypt, where Cu was used to sterilize chest wounds and drinking water.
+In the pig, this antimicrobial effect would occur once dietary Cu passes through the stomach, dissociated into Cu ion, and reaches the intestine in its ionic form.

 Results from several scientific studies (including a recent study from Wageningen University) suggest that prior to absorption, high levels of Cu reduce bacterial populations, resulting in a positive modulation of the intestinal microbiota.
 This regulation affects the intestinal health and reduces the incidence of diarrhea in piglets.
 Besides this, the modulation of microbiota has an effect on the dietary utilization and metabolism of energy and protein, which may render available more energy and nutrients for the animal (reducing nutrients competition between microflora and host).
 In the small intestine, for example, bacteria can produce the bile salt hydrolase (BSH) enzyme, which is involved in bile acids deconjugation.
 A reduction of this bacterial enzymatic activity has been reported as effective to enhance feed efficiency and body weight gain in monogastric animals in favor of the host.
 As Cu is one of the main BSH inhibitors, the modulation of this microbial activity is a good illustration of one of the mechanisms by which Cu improves growth performance in piglets.